(Featured image: “The Snowflake,” by Don Komarechka.)

 Learning how to control the arrangement of nanoclusters on surfaces might be key to fabricating ultrahigh density data storage devices, and to developing other materials with new and unexpected properties.

-Fig. 2 The structured surface of a tungsten single crystal (inset) limits the diffusion of cobalt atoms, which are trapped to form small clusters.
+Fig. 2 (Click to enlarge) The structured surface of a tungsten single crystal (inset) limits the diffusion of cobalt atoms, which are trapped to form small clusters.
 The arrangement of these cobalt clusters is highly ordered, resembling the structure of the template, or "nanowaffle."
 Despite the smallness of this corrugation, it is easily visible to a high-resolution scanning tunneling microscope, with which these images were taken.